SKAshwin/VaccineUptake/data/README.md

 * Age by county. `raw/cc-est2019-alldata.csv` contains data from the Census on each county's age breakdown into various categories (see [website](https://www2.census.gov/programs-surveys/popest/technical-documentation/file-layouts/2010-2019/cc-est2019-alldata.pdf) for what each number means) as well as racial data by age.
 Obtained for 2019 from here: https://www.census.gov/data/tables/time-series/demo/popest/2010s-counties-detail.html

 * COVID-19 Deaths and Cases in 2020, by county. `raw/cases01dec20.csv` contains information on cases and deaths in every region of every country of the world, taken from the CSSE COVID-19 Data Repository maintained by John Hopkins, here: https://github.com/CSSEGISandData/COVID-19

+* A county adjacency map, for the matched pair design, taken from https://www.nber.org/research/data/county-adjacency

 * Fox News viewership by county.